wx-a-oss/MarketAgent/README.md

 ### Additional frontends
 - CLI demo: `python -m frontend.cli.main stock AAPL`
-- Web demo: `uvicorn frontend.web.server:app --reload`
+- Web demo: `uvicorn frontend.web.server:app --reload` (then open `http://127.0.0.1:8000/` and enter a ticker in the form)

 ## Notes
 - This is an initial version with a rich, extendable structure.
 Add new data sources under `market_agent/datasources/` and new commands in `market_agent/cli/`.